-- the following data has identified and informed the need to develop the Inspire2Achieve programme; - The Local Authority Early Identification process identifying young people most at risk in key stage 3 and 4. - lge • The Careers Wales 5 Tier model data, identifying young people 16 -18 years in tier 4 who are in education, employment or training yet are at risk due to circumstances.
-4 - Young people 19 -24 years who are vulnerable and are still in education.
+- The Local Authority Early Identification process identifying young people most at risk in key stage 3 and 4. - The Careers Wales 5 Tier model data, identifying young people 16 -18 years in tier 4 who are in education, employment or training yet are at risk due to circumstances. - Young people 19 -24 years who are vulnerable and are still in education.